rsonger/software-engineering-lab/_posts/2023-05-24-the_matrix.md

             self.model_matrix.data = m @ self.model_matrix.data
 ```

-Similar to our [Test 2-11](/software-engineering-lab/notes/animations/#incorporating-with-graphics-programs) application, we move the triangle in the direction specified by the key press.
+Similar to our [Test 4-6](/software-engineering-lab/notes/animations/#incorporating-with-graphics-programs) application, we move the triangle in the direction specified by the key press.
 Here, we make a translation matrix for the movement and then multiply it by the existing model matrix to get a new model matrix.
 We are using the `@` operator since both of the matrices are NumPy arrays.

-<input type="checkbox" class="checkbox inline"> Now add code for global rotations and local translations to the `update` method.
+<input type="checkbox" class="checkbox inline"> Now add code for global rotations to the `update` method.

 ```python
         # global rotation